SkylineCommunications/dataminer-docs/connector-help/connector_help/Audemat Aztec Golden Eagle DVB-T-H.md

 - **Mpx RF Level** and **Mpx MER** are polled every 2 seconds.
   - **Mpx BER**, **Mpx Per** and **Mpx C/N** are polled every 5 seconds.

-- The other configuration data is polled every24 hours.
+- The other configuration data is polled every 24 hours.

 - **Mpx Trap** columns are updated when traps are received.

 ### Monitored Services

-This page displays the **Monitored Reference Services Table**, which is polled every24 hours and contains basic service information.
+This page displays the **Monitored Reference Services Table**, which is polled every 24 hours and contains basic service information.

 ### Monitored Components

-This page displays the **Monitored Reference Components Table**, whichis polled every 24 hours and contains basic component information.
+This page displays the **Monitored Reference Components Table**, which is polled every 24 hours and contains basic component information.